CATHAL COUGHLAN: A LIFE

 Legacy and Impact

 Cathal’s untimely death after a long illness was met with an outpouring of grief from fans, fellow musicians and journalists.
 Many have said that his voice was and remains irreplaceable.
-At a time when safe, algorithm-driven music dominates, the loss of someone as fearless and original as Cathal Coughlan felt (and still feels) especially acute.
+At a time when safe, algorithm-driven music dominates, the loss of someone as fearless and original as Cathal felt (and still feels) especially acute.